jjdv/frame-server/README.md

     // dynamic files to be served for specific paths
     serveDynamicFiles: {
         routePaths: ['/', 'about', 'contact'],    // site urls
-        name: 'my-dynamic-file.html'              // relative to siteRootDir or absolute },
+        fileName: 'my-dynamic-file.html'              // relative to siteRootDir or absolute },

     // static files to be served